octig/Hello-world/README.md

 # Hello-world
 Ideas deposit and discussion
-design engineer from Sandhurst, hobbies includ Cricket, science, reading and chess.
+I'm a design engineer from Sandhurst, hobbies include Cricket, science, reading and chess.